adrianmt18/CATCH/README.md

 ## Methodology

-The population data will amount to 10 integers that will be manually recorded.
-The details and challenges around gathering this data is detailed in the relevant section above.
+The population data will amount to 10 integers retrieved from the U.S. Census Buerau.
+The details and challenges around gathering this data are covered in the relevant section above.
 Likewise, the specific challenges around the gathering the police employment data are present in the relevant section above.
 The data will be recorded manually.

 The crime data are archived by month in publically accessible excel files.
 Each of these monthly files will be aggregated by year and only a limited amount of information will be extracted for analysis.
 The only fields intended for use are the Offense Type, the year and month portion of the date, and the count of offenses per occurence.